Entangling distant systems via universal nonadiabatic passage: General framework

-In comparison to the case of $M=1$ in Fig.~\ref{modelN2}(a), we now have an ancillary base in the assistant subspace, which is $|\tilde{\mu}_0(t)\rangle$ in Eq.~(\ref{AncibaseGeneral_high}).
+In comparison to the case of $M=1$ in Fig.~\ref{modelN2}(a), we now have an ancillary base in the assistant subspace, i.e., $|\tilde{\mu}_0(t)\rangle$ in Eq.~(\ref{AncibaseGeneral_high}).
 The ancillary bases $|\mu_n(t)\rangle$, $n<N-1$, for the work subspace remain the same as in Eq.~(\ref{AncibaseGeneral_low}).
-Also the last two bases across two subspaces are the same as Eq.~(\ref{AncibaseGeneral_across}) with $M=2$.
-In this case, the transformation in Eqs.~(\ref{AncibaseGeneral_high}), (\ref{AncibaseGeneral_low}), and (\ref{AncibaseGeneral_across}) are equivalent to a general Morris-Shore transformation.
-When $N=3$, it recovers the result in Ref.~\cite{Morris1983Reduction}.
+Also, the last two bases across two subspaces are the same as Eq.~(\ref{AncibaseGeneral_across}) with $M=2$.
+In this case, the essence of Eqs.~(\ref{AncibaseGeneral_high})-(\ref{AncibaseGeneral_across}) is equivalent to a general Morris-Shore transformation~\cite{Shkolnikov2020Effective}.
+When $M=2$ and $N=3$, it recovers the result in Ref.~\cite{Morris1983Reduction}.